-I Tried Epres, A New Hair Treatment By The Inventor Of Olaplex
+I Tried Epres, A New Hair Treatment By An Inventor Of Olaplex

 Unlike many hair-brand founders, Pressly is not a stylist or colorist.
 He's a material scientist who, like many of us, went a little stir-crazy during the pandemic.
 When I ask what inspired him to create a new hair-care brand, he laughs: "Well, my wife told me I had to stop playing Zelda."
 To kill time, Pressly began placing Amazon orders for hair and "molecular compounds," which he would tinker with in the bathroom of his Santa Monica home, a makeshift laboratory.
 (His wife wasn't thrilled by this either, but it seemed like a productive break from gaming.)

-Toying with chemical compounds is how Pressly created Olaplex in the first place.
+Toying with chemical compounds is how Pressly helped create Olaplex in the first place.
 In 2014, he was doing it from a garage (very Silicon Valley).
 Once Olaplex was out, trademarked and distributed, the technology quickly became synonymous with hair repair, the white bottles of varying numbers found in showers and salons around the world.
 But the pandemic-induced boredom inspired Pressly to try and outdo himself.

 What is epres?